flxcn/i5/README.md

 </p>

 # i5
 A comprehensive redesign of the [i4 database](https://github.com/scasBot/i4) for the Small Claims Advisory Service.
+The live version of this project can be accessed at [i5.masmallclaims.org](https://i5.masmallclaims.org)

 ## Installation